Azure-Samples/communication-services-javascript-quickstarts/rooms-quickstart/README.md

 Open your browser and navigate to http://localhost:8080/.
 You should see the following:

-In the developer tools console within your browser you should see following:
+In the developer tools console within your browser you should see console info log statements from 'client.js' for various rooms operations such as Created Room and Added Participants.

-Azure Communication Rooms client created!